amazon-connect/connect-kvs-consumer-demo/README.md

 aws --version
 ```

-Next, downloaded the code from GitHub.
+Next, download the code from GitHub.
 You can build it using Maven via this command: `mvn clean install`.

 ## Execution
 Following [this guide](https://docs.aws.amazon.com/connect/latest/adminguide/customer-voice-streams.html), enable `Live media streaming` on your Amazon Connect instance.